 Should you race with music?

 This is totally personal preference.
-I never do for 5Ks but do occasionally for longer races, including half marathons and marathons.
+I never listen to music for 5Ks but do occasionally for longer races, including half marathons and marathons.
 The 2018 Boston Marathon had horrible weather so while I wasn’t planning on using music for that race, I did simply because I knew that music helps me get through tough runs.
 And that was a tough day.
 Music was really helpful in getting me over that finish line.
 But at the 2019 Boston Marathon, when I had a big time goal, I didn’t listen to music since I knew I needed to pay attention to my body to regulate pace and push when I needed to.